Jafri115/customer-churn-prediction/README.md

     *   Use the combined `docker-compose.yaml` in the main project root.
     *   Run `docker-compose up --build`.
     *   Access the web app at `http://localhost:5001`.
-*   **On Azure Container Apps:**
-    *   Build and push the Docker image for the web app.
-    *   Deploy it as a new Container App, ensuring the `CHURN_API_URL` environment variable points to the internal URL of your backend API Container App.

 ---